 - Create a notch around the perimeter of speed humps to pour in all the mixture.

 - The bumper is filled with tack oil, and the asphalt is poured over the marked areas of the speed hump.

-- Now duties are assigned to each crew member.
-One of them spreads the asphalt over the speed breaker, one of them rakes the asphalt, while other members are involved in cleaning the area.
+- Now, duties are assigned to each crew member.
+One spreads the asphalt over the speed breaker, and one rakes the asphalt while other members are involved in cleaning the area.